 Our last stop on our Size Matters Beer Tour had very little to do with beer.
 It was a trendy club that felt out-of-place on this great night out, but I totally understand why it’s there.
 Those in their 20’s can drink the night away.
 Although I probably stuck around at a place like this in my 20’s, I’m not convinced I liked it any more than I do in my 30’s.
 With that in mind, we headed back to the hostel bar where the Size Matters Beer Tour started.
 Much like I did in my 20’s, I enjoyed the company of those on the tour but with much less painful results.

 Choose Size Matters Beer Tour

 Whether you’re backpacking in your 20’s or on a gap trip in your 30’s or above, Size Matters Beer Tour in Munich is for you.
-Yes, it is a party and yes, it caters to the hostel crowd but it is by no means for that crowd only.
+Yes, it’s a party and yes, it caters to the hostel crowd.
+That said, it’s by no means for that crowd only.
 The tour is about the beer and the history it plays in this historical city.
 Tim and company do an excellent job ensuring that isn’t lost on you.